 The undergraduate program offers a variety of concentrations including the Standard Concentration, Public History, Pre-law, and Secondary Education in history.
 At the graduate level we offer an MA that emphasizes historiography.
 The department also offers three combined bachelor's/master's degrees.
 Students may pursue history/journalism, history/international studies or the TEACH program, in which they combine history courses with those necessary for specialization in secondary education.
 The department offers day and night courses on the Lincoln Park and Loop campuses.
 The history major offers a foundation for any number of career paths.
 DePaul history students have an excellent track record of acceptance at leading professional programs and graduate schools.

-To keep up to date with history department news and events, join our public mailing list.
+To keep up to date with history department news and events, follow us on Facebook.